ben-alkov/_git_-Beyond-The-Basics/git - beyond the basics.md

 # Moar magics
 git show {branch_name}@{yesterday}  # date magics need literal '{}'

-# Overwrite something in this branch using content from another branch
+# Overwrite something in this branch using content from another branch...
+# (copy content from another branch, but NO HISTORY IS COPIED, so *nothing* like `reset`)
 git checkout {remote_name}/{branch_name} {file_or_dir}

 # ...or even a specific commit